csula/cs4660-fall-2016/notes/homeworks/homework2.md

 **Search**

-In this homework, we are going to implement BFS and DFS continue on top of our data structure (Graph) that you implemented in homework 1.
+In this homework, we are going to implement all the search strategies under search package (continue on top of our data structure (Graph) that you implemented in homework 1).

-* Being able to find path between two nodes using either BFS or DFS
+* Being able to find path between two nodes using either of the search strategies

-Here is a quick review of [lessson 2](../notes/general-search.md)

 **Pictures worth a thousand word**